How to make your own collaborative alphabet wall charts for your classroom that children will take ownership of and help improve student engagement.

-Obviously there are more drawings for each page than I need so I am trying to make sure each child has their work appear on one of the posters as they are really enjoying showing them to their parents and I hear them talk about them during activity time.
+Obviously there are more drawings for each page than I need so I have tried to make sure each child has their work appear on one of the posters as they are really enjoying showing them to their parents and I hear them talk about them during activity free time.

 They are their words, their names, their friends, their families so now when they look up at the alphabet chart stretched around our classroom they can relate to the subject material on a personal level instead of staring at a shop bought one and wondering what on earth a hamster is.